Coworking Spaces for Women as a Current Business Trend

 The IT sector is still far from gender equality.
 According to the 2018 Women in Tech Index by Honeypot, the female IT workforce is less than 31%.

 Anyway, this article is aimed at highlighting a positive coworking business trend (instead of drawing well-known facts), so I would like to finish this block on an optimistic note as the situation with gender inequity is much better today than it was 35 years ago.
-I believe it will be getting better each year with the rising popularity of women-centered coworking centers.
+I believe it will be getting better each year with the rising popularity of women-centered coworking hubs.

 - Private offices